 The Museum is a Non-Profit Organization under section 501(c)(3) of the Internal Revenue Code.

-Each weekend our diesel powered trains take passengers on a 1.5 hour excursion using a variety of open-air, open-window and air conditioned cars.
+Each weekend our diesel powered trains take passengers on an excursion using a variety of open-air, open-window and air conditioned cars.
 Trains are operated entirely by museum members volunteering thousands of hours a year to make this unique experience possible.

-The Museum is currently expanding its facilties in Willow where restoration and repair work is conducted.
-Additional storage tracks have been built to accomodate a larger collection of rolling stock and provide additional space for restoration work.
+The Museum is currently expanding its facilities in Willow where preservation and repair work is conducted.
+Additional storage tracks have been built to accommodate a larger collection of rolling stock and provide additional space for restoration work.

 All donations are tax-deductible and go directly towards the General Fund for restoration and operation of the Museum’s railway equipment.